sxhilx/blogster/README.md

 For file management (upload, delete, and preview), I leveraged the Appwrite services defined in the conf file.
 Additionally, I used the watch and setValue methods from React Hook Form to dynamically update the slug field.
 To handle the form's content, I integrated the RTE component I created earlier and used the getValues method to prefill the form if it's being edited.

 With these implementations, both the create and update post functionalities are fully covered.

+After that, I created a pages folder where I made a file for each page, such as Home, AddPost, EditPost, Login, Signup, AllPost, and Post.
+Then, in main.jsx, I set up a router and wrapped all my elements in the AuthLayout file, which checks if the user is authenticated.
+Finally, I wrapped App.jsx in the RouterProvider, and with that, the project is complete.
+Now, it's time for a whole lot of debugging!